scbarrett/mdcf-adventium/pcashutoff-doc/src/site/sphinx/aadl/models.rst

 ..
 (Generated files??)

 ..
-The *Shutoff App* system obviously needs a PCA pump to control.
+The *Shut-off App* system obviously needs a PCA pump to control.
 The only
 .. capability beyond normal functionality it is required to possess, is a command
 .. port through which a signal may shut it off.